Nick3C/pinyin-toolkit/pinyin/docs-readme.txt

                                   == Bug Fix ==

-- audio generation breaks if deck has space/hyphen in the filename (thus deck dir)
-  * I think we decided this is a capitalisation issue.
-Does it work now?
 - erhua needs serious overhaul
 - capitalisation of pinyin in the meaning field not consistent with reading
+- if the phrase in expression appears in translation it should be replaced with ㊥ (otherwise you see the chinese and pinyin when testing so 'cheat') it is fine to keep it as ㊥ because then it there is an example you haven't broken it

                                == Mods & Tweaks ==